 In the first few years of our relationship, my husband and I were somewhat blind to the fact that our arguments were largely due to our cultural backgrounds.
+We are considered a bi-cultural relationship since I am American and he is German.
 It wasn’t until a discussion about ketchup that we realized being in a bi-cultural couple wasn’t going to be as easy as we had thought…

 Growing up American, ketchup was a common condiment for particular meals.
 However, for my German husband, it was not: he was appalled by me even setting it out on the table!
 And we fought about things like ketchup…constantly.
-Soon we realized the problem was not petty things like ketchup and that we needed to understand what was really causing us to argue.
+Soon we realized the problem was not actually about petty things like ketchup.
+We needed to understand what was really causing us to argue.
 Finally, it hit us: some of the fighting was due to cultural differences and some of it was a consequence of family norms.
-We realized that during arguments like these we needed to stop and acknowledge whether our arguing was because of what we believed & expected to be true from our culture or was it related to a personal issue, such as: “Why can’t you just put your socks in the dirty clothes hamper???”.
+We realized that during arguments like these we needed to stop and acknowledge whether our arguing was because of what we believed & expected to be true from our culture or was it related to a personal issue.
+For example: “Why can’t you just put your socks in the dirty clothes hamper???”.

 So, Dr. Wilchfort, how do you define bi-cultural relationships and what makes them so challenging?